 However, her work for South Shore-St. Margaret’s, and coastal communities across Canada did not only include serving in the role of Atlantic Chair.
 The issue of abandoned and derelict vessels has been a major issue and concern in coastal communities, and Bernadette quickly began working on a strategy to bring this issue to head in government.
 Her private members’ motion, M-40, called on the Government to take meaningful steps to address the issue of abandoned vessels across the country, and it was passed by the House of Commons unanimously in October 2016.
 This private members’ motion, and her consistent advocacy on this file, has led to the development of The Oceans Protection Plan: a comprehensive, national strategy that includes the development of new legislation that will eventually put the responsibility and liability on vessel owners to properly remove and dispose of their vessels, as well as seeks to address existing high priority abandoned vessels and wrecks.
 Her proudest accomplishment yet in this file was the removal of the MV Farley Mowat from Shelburne NS in June of 2017.
 She will continue to advocate for the removal of abandoned and derelict vessels across South Shore-St. Margaret’s, and across the country.

-Bernadette also has the honour of serving on the Standing Committee on Fisheries and Oceans.
-In committee, Bernadette, along with colleagues across party lines, studies a variety of fisheries related issues including; small craft harbours, changes to the Fisheries Act, and marine protected areas among others.
-While in committee, the members rely on the testimony of witnesses and experts from across the country and listen to their suggestions and feedback.
-She has also had the opportunity to travel across the country to listen to local advocates about their stance on these important issues, most recently on a trip to the Northwest Territories to discuss Marine Protected Areas.
+Bernadette has also had the privilege of serving as Chair of the Standing Committee on Fisheries and Oceans.
+In committee, Bernadette, along with colleagues across party lines, studied a variety of fisheries related issues including; Small Craft Harbours, changes to the Fisheries Act, and marine protected areas among others.

 Bernadette is happily married to her husband Dave and together they have raised three children: Isaac, Mason, and Rebecca.
 In her free time, Bernadette enjoys rug hooking, hiking, and kayaking on the beautiful South Shore of Nova Scotia.